AGRINFO AGRINFO logo

 What is changing?

-The EU has increased the MRL for acequinocyl on strawberries from the limit of determination (LOD) of 0.01 to 0.3 mg/kg.
+The EU is discussing increasing the MRLs for acequinocyl on blueberries, cranberries, currants (black, red, and white), and gooseberries (green, red, and yellow) from the limit of determination (LOD) of 0.01 mg/kg to 2 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

 Why?